-John and Marcia Braithwaite had been looking for a bungalow until they heard about The Cottons.
+John and Marcia had been looking for a bungalow until they heard about The Cottons.
 They quickly decided the beautiful apartments, stunning gardens and friendly community were just what they were looking for.

 “We met when I was playing bowls in a park and Marcia was with her friends,” said John.

-“I was 24 and Marcia was 20 when we got married and we lived in our house in Haslingden in the Rossendale Valley for 57 years, from the day we were married in 1963 until we came to the Cottons in March 2020.”
+“I was 24 and Marcia was 20 when we got married and we lived in our house in Haslingden in the Rossendale Valley for 57 years, from the day we were married in 1963 until we came to The Cottons in March 2020.”

 “Marcia has trouble with her hip and we had two flights of stairs in our previous house so we decided to have a look around for a bungalow.
-It was actually one of our sons who told us about The Cottons.
+It was actually one of our sons who told us about it.
 As soon as they started selling, we visited, put our name and a deposit down and now we’re here!

 “It was a big job sorting through 57 years’ worth of everything.
 We gave some furniture away to one of my brothers and we gave a lot of books and clothes and things to the charity shops.

 “We thought we wouldn’t have very much room but we got a surprise when we got here because there was plenty of space.
 The apartment is really big, there’s a good storage room and there’s a decent wardrobe.
 We’re very happy with it.”

 John and Marcia have already been making the most of the gardens too.